 Continued fractions is a useful topic in elementary number theory; Ramanujan had a phenomenal mastery over continued fractions.
 An introductory article on Continued Fractions and how Ramanujan used it to promptly solve a problem posed by Mahalanobis was discussed in the article by Sudhir Rao in the inaugural January 2017 issue of Bhāvanā.
 A nice introduction to the theory of continued fractions is given in the classics on Classical Algebra by Barnard and Child (see [3]), and by Hall and Knight (see [17]); a student-friendly account is also given in [27].

 Knowledge of continued fractions is more apparent in some of the later Indian works.
-In the versions of kuṭṭaka we have described so far, after obtaining the quotients a_1, …, a_n, one computes quantities x_n, x_{n-1}, … in the backward direction (i.e., one moves from below to top in the table).
+In the versions of kuṭṭaka we have described so far, after obtaining the quotients katex is not defined, one computes quantities katex is not defined in the backward direction (i.e., one moves from below to top in the table).

-But in certain later texts like the Karaṇapaddhati and the Yuktibhāṣā (1540 CE) of Jyeṣṭhadeva, having obtained the quotients a_1, …, a_n, the authors construct sequences of numbers p_m and q_m by the recurrence relations
+But in certain later texts like the Karaṇapaddhati and the Yuktibhāṣā (1540 CE) of Jyeṣṭhadeva, having obtained the quotients katex is not defined, the authors construct sequences of numbers katex is not defined and katex is not defined by the recurrence relations

 The solution of the linear indeterminate equation in the notation of continued fractions was given by Saunderson in England in 1740 and Lagrange in France in 1767.